grcandme/ISO_Change_Control_Process/Relationship Diagrams/State dependency.md

 Requests go through an evaluation process before moving to fulfillment.
 The system operates within a framework and utilizes components like loops, functions, playbooks, mappings, and roles.

+# Considerations in development
+Active Directory: The Active Directory component represents a hierarchical structure of users and various roles associated with them.
+To optimize this structure, you can review the roles and their relationships to ensure they are organized efficiently and aligned with the system's requirements.
+Consider evaluating the need for each role and whether any redundant roles can be eliminated or consolidated.
+Trouble Ticket Mapping System: This component handles the management of trouble tickets, including creation, assignment, updates, and resolution.
+To optimize this system, you can focus on improving the ticket handling process.
+Review the workflow to identify any bottlenecks or areas for improvement.
+Streamline the ticket creation, assignment, and resolution processes to enhance efficiency and reduce response time.
+Primary Work Role ID Mapping: This component establishes relationships between work roles and the root node.
+To optimize this mapping, ensure that each work role is accurately associated with the relevant root node.
+Review the associations to eliminate any duplicates or incorrect mappings.
+Relationship Mapping: This component defines the relationships between different aspects of the system, such as ticket creation, assignment, tracking, resolution, data management, and communication.
+To optimize this mapping, validate the relationships to ensure they accurately reflect the system's functionality and requirements.
+Remove any unnecessary or incorrect relationships that may lead to confusion or inefficiency.
+State Diagram: The state diagram depicts the various states and transitions within the system, including user roles, trouble ticket handling, change control records, and other related processes.
+To optimize this diagram, review the states and transitions to ensure they accurately represent the system's behavior.
+Verify that all necessary states and transitions are included and remove any redundant or unnecessary elements.

 ```mermaid
 stateDiagram
     [*] --> User